BeautifulTrouble/Beautiful-Rising-Content/security-and-privacy-options.md

 ## Communicating with us

 During the course of collaborating with us, we may ask you to submit written material.
 If you would like to take steps to help ensure that this material is not easily read by others, we encourage you [research your options](https://ssd.eff.org/en/index) or ask us for assistance.
-Beautiful Trouble is not resourced to provide digital security training at this time, but each team member has been briefed to be able to provide you with straightforward options for communicating with them security.
+Beautiful Rising is not resourced to provide digital security training at this time, but each team member has been briefed to be able to provide you with straightforward options for communicating with them security.

 If communicating with the Beautiful Rising project would put you at risk in any way, please refrain from doing so directly and explore alternative, possibly indirect ways to contact us.